Reviews You Can Rely On

 Credit: Jenna Ammerman

 How do we test handheld vacuums?
-First, we considered the several components that determine a handheld vacuum, and did tons of research, combing through existing reviews, user experiences, and manufacturer's marketing claims to find the portable products that showed the most potential.
-We purchased those contenders for testing to evaluate and score each product on its cleaning performance, examining everything from easy to clean messes, like dust and dirt, to much harder ones, like pet hair or flour smooshed into the carpet.
+First, we considered what makes a good handheld vacuum, asking users what the biggest hurdles are when it comes to using a handheld vacuum.
+We read through countless manufacturers' marketing claims to find the portable products with the most potential.
+We purchased those contenders for testing to evaluate and score each product on its cleaning performance, examining everything from easy-to-clean messes, like dust and dirt, to much harder ones, like pet hair.
 We also compared how easy each one is to use, looking at how well it can clean in problematic areas, how convenient it is to operate, and its battery life.
 We divided up our tests into six weighted metrics.
 We've tested some top-notch vacuums over the years, and we were excited to see how this category fared.
 We outline our complete testing plans and procedures below.

 handheld vacuum - the wandvac picks up dirt just fine.